 The requirement that sections with no cost for students be "marked" in the California Community Colleges has been in effect since January 1, 2018 (California Education Code 66406.9).
-As this legal mandate, like the federal textbook requirements, does not have a clearly identified responsible party at the local level, its implementation has been uneven and inconsistent.
+As this legal mandate, like the federal textbook requirement, does not have a clearly identified responsible party at the local level, its implementation has been uneven and inconsistent.
 In addition, there are no consequences for failing to implement either.

-Despite the alarming compliance issues, there are numerous positive findings, including the ease of accessing information at some colleges and the large number of sections of the target course that were ZTC.
-Despite the challenges associated implementing the no-cost or Zero Textbook Cost (ZTC) designation, the colleges continue to make progress.
+Despite a considerable lack of compliance, there are numerous positive findings, including the ease of accessing information at some colleges and the large number of sections of the target course that were identified as ZTC.
+Despite the challenges associated with implementing the no-cost or Zero Textbook Cost (ZTC) designation, the colleges continue to make progress.
 Therefore, the data originally obtained were reviewed and modifications made based on data from 2022 Spring or 2022 Winter schedules.
-The focus on this review was to see if colleges that indicated no ZTC sections during Fall 2021 now had ZTC sections.
-The status of over 20 colleges changes as a result of this analysis.
+The focus on this secondary review was to see if colleges that indicated no ZTC sections during Fall 2021 now had ZTC sections.
+The status of over 20 colleges changed following this analysis.
 In some instances, the ZTC mark was a new addition and, in others, textbook information that was not previously accessible now was.
 It should be noted that the difficulties associated with identifying ZTC sections makes it likely that the count is an under-count.